Ezra-Kipchumba/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  > Internal server error = "#<NameError: uninitialized constant ToysController::Toys>"
+  > Checked whichever point Toys existed in controller

 - Update the number of likes for a toy

   - How I debugged:

+  >render json to show status on any update

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  >No route for destroy, define route